Tavaana: E-Learning Institute for Iranian Civil Society

-Tavaana: E-Learning Institute for Iranian Civil Society is an e-learning initiative launched in 2010, which provides free online training as well as Persian and English learning resources to Iranians.
-It was founded by Akbar Atri and Mariam Memarsadeghi.
+Tavaana: E-Learning Institute for Iranian Civil Society is an e-learning initiative which provides free online training as well as Persian and English learning resources to Iranians.
+It was founded in 2010 by Akbar Atri and Mariam Memarsadeghi.

 The initiative uses blended civic education via live e-classrooms, correspondence learning, satellite television, and social networks, providing educational materials on democracy, women's rights, religious freedom, and civic activism.
 In addition to online courses, the site offers case studies, interviews, translations, public service announcements, e-books, and an online resource library for additional resources and support.
 TavaanaTech is a Persian-language service providing guidance on online safety and circumventing internet censorship.

 History

-According to Tavaana's website, the project seeks a “free and open Iranian society, one in which each and every Iranian enjoys equality, justice and the full spectrum of civil and political liberties.”
-Tavaana was founded by Akbar Atri, a former student leader and drafter of a referendum for a democratic Iranian constitution, and Mariam Memarsadeghi, who previously headed Freedom House’s Middle East and North Africa programs.
+According to Tavaana's website, the project seeks a “free and open Iranian society, one in which every Iranian enjoys equality, justice, and the full spectrum of civil and political liberties.”
+Tavaana was founded by former student leader Akbar Atri and Mariam Memarsadeghi, who previously headed Freedom House's Middle East and North Africa programs.

-Tavaana was originally incubated as a project of the Center for Liberty in the Middle East through a seed grant from the U.S. Department of State's Bureau for Democracy, Human Rights and Labor.
-In 2011 Tavaana became a project of the E-Collaborative for Civic Education (ECCE), a US-based non-profit organization with a mission to leverage technology to promote civic learning and democratic political life internationally.
+Tavaana was originally developed as a project of the Center for Liberty in the Middle East, through a seed grant from the U.S. Department of State's Bureau for Democracy, Human Rights and Labor.
+In 2011 Tavaana came under the auspices of the E-Collaborative for Civic Education (ECCE), a US-based non-profit organization which uses technology to promote civic learning and democratic political culture internationally.

-In 2012, Tavaana launched TavaanaTech, an open platform for Iranian Internet users to ask questions about digital technology and online safety and receive updates on circumventing censorship, such as through Psiphon.
+In 2012, Tavaana launched TavaanaTech, an open platform for Iranian Internet users providing information about digital technology, online safety, and circumventing censorship.
 TavaanaTech includes sections on digital safety, computer and Internet news, the Internet in Iran, social networking, and mobile phones and tablets.

 In 2015, Tavaana launched the Tolerance Project, an Arabic-Persian-English civic education effort to promote conscience, pluralism, religious freedom, and celebration of difference.
 The project is aimed at sparking civic dialogue and providing educational resources for audiences in the Middle East to prevent persecution and genocide.